Comprehensive Zoning Bylaw

 The Cowichan Valley Regional District (CVRD) is updating and consolidating NINE existing zoning bylaws into ONE region-wide Comprehensive Zoning Bylaw (CZB) for all electoral areas.
 The new zoning bylaw will simplify zoning regulations, making them easier to understand for residents and more efficient and cost-effective to administer.
 In short, it will make zoning less complicated for everyone!

-Links to Key Resources & Activities
+Quick Links to Key Resources & Activities

 What is a Zoning Bylaw?